kingakisielinska/mObywatel-user-guide/installation/registration.md

 ## Activate your account

 Then, you need to activate your account.
-First, read and accept rules and regulations.
+First, read and accept terms and conditions.

 <img src="../assets/images/activate.jpeg" width="220" height="400">

-If you have read the rules and regulations and accept the terms and conditions, click **I have read the Regulations of the public mobile mObywatel application and accept its terms** (1) toggle and click **Next** (2).
+If you have read the terms and conditions and accept the rules, click **I have read the Regulations of the public mobile mObywatel application and accept its terms** (1) toggle and click **Next** (2).

 ## Set up a password